 Prompt action can often clear the problem in no time.

 The school has many trained first aiders.
 All injuries sustained by children are reported and treated appropriately.
 Parents are advised immediately if their child sustains a significant bang to the head.
-In all such cases, the child is given a letter to take home so that parents are aware should symptoms develop later.
+In all such cases, the child is given a yellow wrist band to take home so that parents are aware should symptoms develop later.

 Cuts and grazes are cleaned with antiseptic wipes or spray (Savlon Dry) to avoid infection and a plaster / dry dressing is applied.